mawrez/nlrpg/README.md

+# :collision: New Land Roleplay Gamemode V2.0.0

-# Info :
+# :point_right: Info :
->This is a mega edit on 'BigZone' RolePlay Gamemode ; A higher & better version !
+This is a mega edit on 'BigZone' RolePlay Gamemode ; A higher & better version !

->You can see changelog in gamemode .pwn file .
+You can see changelog in gamemode .pwn file .

-# How to run :
+# :point_right: How to run :
 1. Find gm.pwn in `gamemodes` folder .
 2. Open it with any text editor software .
 3. Search `mysql_connect` and put your own database information .